Skip to main content

 Estimated Reading Time: 1 minute

-Air cargo through Houston Airports remained steady, with 12-month totals increasing slightly by 1.2 percent.
-Although down from the August ’22 peak, cargo is still well above half a million metric tons for the 12 months ending in March ’25.
+Air cargo through Houston Airports remained steady, with the 12-month total 0.2 percent above the same period last year.
+Although down from the August ’22 peak, cargo is still above half a million metric tons for the 12 months ending in May ’25.

 Prepared by Greater Houston Partnership Research